MartinPetkov/GCTF2021BeginnersQuestWriteups/16-misc-hash-meee/README.md

 Or is it?

 "Hashing" on its own is abstract and must be implemented as a real algorithm in order to be useful.
 There appear to be [many cryptographic hash algorithms](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Cryptographic_hash_algorithms) out there, but why is that?
 Well, looking at the [comparison](https://en.wikipedia.org/wiki/Comparison_of_cryptographic_hash_functions) and the [security summary](https://en.wikipedia.org/wiki/Hash_function_security_summary) (all linked directly from the earlier Wikipedia page), we can clearly see that some are more "secure" than others.
-Some algorithms implement the required properties really well, and others do so poorly (by today's standards; hash functions historically been considered safe but then been "broken" after enough time and research focus; it's reasonable to assume all of today's "secure" hash algorithms may eventually be broken).
+Some algorithms implement the required properties really well, and others do so poorly (by today's standards; hash functions have historically been considered safe for a time then been "broken" after enough research focus; it's reasonable to assume all of today's "secure" hash algorithms may eventually be broken).

-A common pattern in each of these pages is that MD5 is a at the bottom of the list and considered hopelessly insecure.
+A common pattern in each of these pages is that MD5 is at the bottom of the list and is considered hopelessly insecure.
 Some choice quotes:

 * "This attack takes seconds on a regular PC."
 * "Collisions against MD5 can be calculated within seconds which makes the algorithm unsuitable for most use cases where a cryptographic hash is required."

 It seems the goal of this challenge really is to make you aware of this fact, and to have you experience it for yourself.
-Let's do some research and reproduce these results.
+Let's do some more research and reproduce these results.

 ### Generating chosen-prefix MD5 collisions